Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

-By our construction of the simplicial quotient, the corresponding fixed Fatou component of $g$ has a critical fixed point whose multiplicity is strictly greater than the multiplicity of the center of $U$.
+By the construction of simplicial quotients, the corresponding fixed Fatou component of $g$ has a critical fixed point whose multiplicity is strictly greater than the multiplicity of the center of $U$.
 Since the other periodic Fatou components of $g$ contain at least the same number of critical points of $g$ as the corresponding periodic Fatou components of $f$ counted with multiplicities, we have $m_g > m_f$. \end{proof}

 Theorem \ref{prop:fb} now follows from Lemma \ref{lem:dq}. \begin{proof}[Proof of Theorem \ref{prop:fb}] Let $f_0 = f$, and let $f_1$ be the simplicial quotient of $f_0$.
 It is easy to verify that the core entropy of the simplicial quotient $f_1$ is still zero.
 Thus, if $f_1(z) \neq z^d$, the above argument also applies to $f_1$.
 Since $k_f \geq 0$ and $m_f \leq d-1$ are both integers, the process must terminate in finite steps.
 Theorem \ref{prop:fb} now follows. \end{proof}